 - 3 teaspoons baking powder

 - 1 cup shortening

-- 2 cup buttermilk (can substitute 2 cups milk with 2 Tb vinegar added and let sit for 5 minutes at room temperature)
+- 2 cups buttermilk , can substitute 2 cups milk with 2 tablespoons of vinegar added and let sit for 5 minutes at room temperature

 - 1 cup shredded sharp cheddar cheese

 - 4 tablespoons unsalted butter , melted

 - Dissolve dry yeast in warm water in a small bowl.
 Set aside for 5 minutes to proof.